 Pitch your yeast.
 Your beer kit should have come with a packet of dried yeast.
 Sprinkle lightly over the top of the wort and close the lid.
 If the yeast shows no signs of fermentation after 8 hours, the yeast has likely died and you need some more yeast.
 Place the fermenter in an area that remains consistently between 18-22 C. Though not necessary, if you have a hydrometer, you can use it to measure the SG, or Specific Gravity.
 Write this number down somewhere and it will allow you to calculate the alcohol content later.

 Wait for a week.
 Maybe grab a beer or something.

 Check on that beer.
 The head should have gone down and the yeast should be gathering at the bottom of the fermenter.
 In some cases, it's good to go, but in most cases, another week is better.
 Some people will transfer the beer to a glass carboy at this point, but it's not strictly necessary.

 After two weeks, your beer should be pretty much done.
 If you have a hydrometer, you can take another measurement.
 Your beer should be somewhere between 1.015-1.010.
 If you don't, you can sample some.
 It should taste slightly sweet since it isn't carbonated yet, but not overly so.
+You're going to have to transfer it off of the gunk on the bottom (called trub) into a clean, sanitised carboy or another bucket.
 If your kit came with priming sugar, carefully add that now and stir gently with your sanitised brewing spoon.
 If your kit did not come with priming sugar, 3/4 cup of dextrose or sugar will also work for a standard 19L kit.